 Peter Henry Emerson

 I find it impossible to look at Emerson's work and not see great art.
 There's a possibly apocryphal story (it may actually be true) of a French painter, Paul Delaroche, who some fifty years earlier had proclaimed, "From today, painting is dead!" on seeing a daguerreotype for the first time.
-And yet, even with great technical advances over the ensuing years, photography only made some genres of painting redundant: the recording of battles or the documenting of archaeological finds, for instance.
+And yet, even with great technical advances over the ensuing years, photography only made some genres of painting redundant (and even then only vaguely so): the recording of battles or the documenting of archaeological finds, for instance.

 Challenge accepted, four years later Oscar Rejlander produced The Two Ways of Life (The Sacred and the Profane) from thirty separate negatives, and the Victorian equivalent of photoshop - the combination print - had arrived.
-Hailed as a masterpiece in its time, it still may be regarded as great art today perhaps - just not in the way the artist ever intended.
+Hailed as a masterpiece in its time, it may perhaps be regarded as art that still has some worth today - just not in the way the artist ever intended.

-Twenty years on, Henry Peach Robinson had finally beaten the art of combination printing into submission (frankly I'd have made those wooden receptacles in the bottom right-hand corner much, much darker, all the better to frame the couple in the middle).
+Twenty years on, Henry Peach Robinson had finally beaten the art of combination printing into submission (frankly I'd have made those wooden receptacles in the bottom right-hand corner slightly darker, all the better to frame the couple in the middle).

 Contemporaries of Robinson, such as John Thomson, were by this point celebrated photographers in their own right (Thomson was a favourite of Queen Victoria with good reason), and they could make a decent living by selling themed albums of their work to the public - but they were never considered artists as they would be today.
 It's into this claustrophobic, academic world that P. H. Emerson stepped.

 From the beginning, Emerson had some very set ideas about the images he wanted to produce.
 It's often said that he was influenced by naturalistic French painting (often painted en plein air - out of doors - and more and more commonly featuring ordinary workers instead of classical gods for their heroic subject matter), and the photos that made up Life and Landscape on the Norfolk Broads reflect this perfectly.
 Ricking the Reed is a painterly image in the very best sense of the word - the skilled composition demands a broad canvas, which Emerson gives it.
-More importantly there's no reliance on multiple negatives nor retouching.
+More importantly there's no reliance on multiple negatives nor on retouching.
 But is it posed?
 Quite possibly, but not in the way H.P.
 Robinson's were posed.
-Exposure times were the shortest they'd been by this point, but given the depth of field (how sharp most things appear), they were still going to be a quarter- or a half-second in length, necessitating some amount of posing.
+Exposure times were the shortest they'd been by this point, but given the depth of field (how sharp or blurry things appear - in this case mostly sharp), they were still going to be a quarter- or a half-second in length, necessitating some amount of posing.

 Though Life and Landscape on the Norfolk Broads brought about little change to the accepted precepts about photography as an art form, at least Emerson had a foothold in an institution where his ideas could initiate some debate.